wraithgar/spawk/README.md

 pass through to the original `spawn`.
 See `preventUnmatched` below for more info on how to change this.

-Each mocked call will only be used once, so if you want to mock multiple calls to the same command you need to call `spawk.spawn` for each call you want to be intercepted.
+Each intercepted call will only be used once, so if you want to intercept multiple calls to the same command you need to call `spawk.spawn` for each call you want to be intercepted.
 They will be used in the order that they were created.

 # API